Welcome From the Chief Residents

 Our anatomical pathology training is also exceptional because of a unique opportunity offered to residents to make the diagnosis on after hours frozen sections.
 We call this “pretending” call (pretending to be an attending).
 Senior residents on AP call are responsible for rendering diagnoses during after-hours intraoperative consultations (frozens).
 This opportunity allows residents to build confidence in their diagnostic abilities yet faculty backup is only a call away.

-The department also offer a number of fellowship opportunities, including cytopathology, neuropathology, surgical pathology, cytogenetics, hematopathology, and molecular diagnostics.
+The department also offer a number of fellowship opportunities, including cytopathology, neuropathology, surgical pathology, cytogenetics, hematopathology, molecular diagnostics and forensic pathology.
 Our residents are close-knit and supportive.
 We frequently go out as a group Friday evenings and have events when our significant others and kids mingle.

 About Our Institution